 If you are want to serve this with Homemade BBQ Sauce then make that first, it can cook and thicken up while the ribs are cooking.

 - Add all the ingredients for the Memphis dry rub to a bowl and mix well to combine.

-Then, generously rub the Memphis spice rub mixture onto both sides of the ribs, you may not need all the rub.
+Rub the Memphis spice rub mixture onto both sides of the ribs, you may not need it all.

 Lock the lid, turn the steam release vent to 'sealing' and using the manual setting, adjust it to cook for 15 minutes for Baby Back ribs, or 20 minutes for Spare Ribs.
-If you want totally 'falling off the bone' ribs add another few minutes cook time, but it will be hard to remove them from the pressure cooker intact
+If you want really 'falling off the bone' ribs add another few minutes cook time.

 When the cook time time is up, allow the unit to reduce pressure on its own without opening the steam release vent (Natural Release) for 10 minutes, then release the remaining pressure and open the lid.

-Place the ribs onto a sheet pan (with a sheet pan rack if you have one) and brush with the homemade BBQ sauce, or other gluten free BBQ sauce of your choice.
+Put the ribs onto a sheet pan (ideally with a sheet pan rack ) and brush with the homemade BBQ sauce, or other gluten free BBQ sauce of your choice.

 Place the ribs under the broiler for a few minutes at a time to get nice and sticky, you’ll need to turn them at least once and apply more BBQ sauce to all sides.

 Pork Rib Types – You can use either baby back or spare ribs with this recipe, I have the cook time for both listed above, the larger spare ribs may need to be cut into two pieces to make it fit in your pressure cooker.